S-razmi/Real_NVP/README.md

 - Two separate networks are defined for the scaling ($s$) and translation ($t$) functions.
 - Each network consists of four fully connected layers.
 - The number of units in each layer follows an increasing-decreasing pattern: e.g., [64, 128, 128, 64].
-- Rectified Linear Unit (ReLU) activation functions are used for intermediate layers, and the final layer uses the hyperbolic tangent (tanh) activation function.
+- Rectified Linear Unit (ReLU) activation functions are used.

 #### NVPBlock: